vladi-rh/rhoai-genaiops-lab-instructions/docs/5-grounded-ai/3-vector-stores.md

     - We can connect directly to Milvus.

     Let's connect directly to Milvus to see how this looks like.
-    To do that, go to your workbench and complete the hands-on exercises in `canopy/5-rag/3-vector-databases.ipynb`
+    To do that, go to your workbench and complete the hands-on exercises in `canopy/5-rag/4-vector-databases.ipynb`

-## 🎯 Next Steps: Intelligent Data Processing
+## 🎯 Next Steps: Complete Educational Platform

-Next, continue to **[Docling](./3-docling.md)** to learn how to get more complex data into your vector database 🙌
+Your document intelligence RAG system can now understand the most complex academic content.
+Ready to automate it using a cool pipelines?

+Continue to **[🌳 Automating RAG with KFP Pipelines](4-rag-pipelines.md)** to automate the document ingestion with KFP pipelines for ingesting into our test and production environment.